 Tableau offers a way to drag and drop your complicated data into a format that makes it easy to understand.

-As mentioned above, the market for data visualization is growing constantly.
+As mentioned above, the market for data visualization is constantly growing.
 Over the next few years, the global job market will face a lot of uncertainty due to COVID-19.
-Regardless, one thing is for certain: The amount of data being generated will continue to grow, which makes learning Tableau essential.
+Regardless, one thing is for certain: the amount of data being generated will continue to grow, which makes learning Tableau essential.

-Next year, more employees may be working remotely, and companies will continue their pivot toward using the Internet to bring in new customers.
+Companies will continue their pivot toward using the Internet to bring in new customers.
 With the growing need to seamlessly convey company data to a large number of employees, there’s never been a better time to jump into data visualization.
 This is the main reason why you should learn Tableau.

 Tableau offers a wealth of resources and ease of use that’s hard to beat.
 Plus, with so many avenues available to help you master the software online, there’s little reason not to learn Tableau.